LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

    :end-before: _Reshape_left_end
    :language: C++

-Finally, users may specify a custom index ordering by providing a ``std::index_sequence`` list as a template argument.
+Finally, users may specify a custom index ordering by providing a ``std::index_sequence`` type as a

+template argument.

 .. literalinclude:: ../../../../examples/reshape.cpp